 - Each dose is given six hours apart, depending on your contractions and what changes have occurred to your cervix.

-- o You will be discharged following the procedure, unless there is a medical reason for you to be transferred to the Delivery Suite.
+- You will be discharged following the procedure, unless there is a medical reason for you to stay.

 You should have a light meal before coming to the hospital, as you will not be able to eat or drink during the procedure.

 Your partner, or another person of your choosing, should accompany you.
 Once you are discharged, a support person must be constantly available to assist you and provide transportation to the hospital.